esp/esp-js/ReadMe.md

 ### Lifetime management in child containers

-Depending upon registration configurations, objects resoled from a child container will either be owned by the child container or the parent.
+Depending upon registration configurations, objects resolved from a child container will either be owned by the child container or the parent.

 ```javascript
 var Foo = { };